HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 ### Pages bloated with javascript

-Looking at the HTTP Archive’s [compiled report on javascript](https://httparchive.org/reports/state-of-javascript) shows that the state of javascript on the web is in complete shambles.
-The median mobile site requires phones to not only **download 375KB** of javascript, but to then uncompress, parse and compile it.
-And at an average 70% compression ratio... this means **parsing, compiling, and executing ~1.25MB** of javascript on average.
+The state of javascript on the mobile web is terrifying.
+According to HTTP Archive's [compiled report on javascript](https://httparchive.org/reports/state-of-javascript), the median mobile site requires phones to **download 375KB** of javascript.
+Meaning phones have to **parse, compile, and execute ~1.25MB** of javascript on average (assuming a typical 70% compression ratio).

 Why is this a problem?
-Because sites loading this much JS take upwards of [10 seconds](https://httparchive.org/reports/loading-speed#ttci) to become interactive (remember that poor Galaxy S6).
-Or in other words: your page may appear fully loaded, but since the JS has not finished executing, when your user clicks any buttons, menus, etc… nothing will happen.
-They’re forced to keep clicking the button for upwards of 10 seconds, just waiting for that magical moment where something actually happens.
+Because sites loading this much JS take upwards of [10 seconds](https://httparchive.org/reports/loading-speed#ttci) to become interactive.
+Or in other words: your page may appear fully loaded, but when a user clicks any of your buttons, menus, etc… nothing happens because the JS hasn't finished executing.
+Users are forced to keep clicking the button for upwards of 10 seconds, just waiting for that magical moment where something actually happens.
 Think about how confusing and frustrating that gets.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Lx1cYJAVnzA?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>